Danim3D/Godot-4-Plugin-Project-Resolution/README.md

 Once the plugin is activated, a new button will show up on the Top-Right corner of the Godot Editor, above the Inspector tab.
 On use, the name of the button "Project Resolution" will be renamed by the selected resolution.

+- "Reset" will restaure default value to the Projects Settings.
 - "Fullscreen" will toggle the Fullscreen setting from the Projects Settings.
 - "Play on Change" will play your main project scene when you change the resolution with the plugin.
 - "Play Current Scene" will use the current opened scene instead of the main project settings scene.
+- "Multistart" will launch two instances to test network multiplayer project.
 - "Native" will use the current resolution of your desktop.
 - "Landscape" will switch mobile resolutions using Landscape instead of Portrait.
 - Custom resolutions can be added in the list of resolutions inside the plugin.gd file.
+- Resolutions higher than the user screen are hidden.